bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Not only is it the same for everyone, it's also public information.
 It's basically, so like clients don't have access to blocks or transactions.
-So this 33 byte value is a summary of the input public keys of the transaction.
+So this 33-byte value is a summary of the input public keys of the transaction.
 So it's the same information anybody would have just by looking at the blockchain.
 And so we'll call it an indexing server.
 An indexing server just sees transactions coming in.